Store

 Adrenal insufficiency can be placed in two categories: primary adrenal insufficiency and secondary adrenal insufficiency.

-• Primary adrenal insufficiency is sometimes called Addison’s disease.
-This rare condition occurs when the adrenal glands fail to secrete sufficient stress hormones.
+• Primary adrenal insufficiency, sometimes called Addison’s disease, is a rare condition in which the adrenal glands fail to secrete sufficient stress hormones.

-• Secondary adrenal insufficiency occurs when the pituitary glands fail to communicate to the adrenal glands to secrete cortisol.
+• Secondary adrenal insufficiency occurs when the pituitary glands fail to communicate with the adrenal glands to secrete cortisol.

 Adrenal insufficiency can impact children, adults, and seniors alike.
 Also, different conditions can lead to varying levels of severity of adrenal insufficiency, and individuals can be impacted differently.
-As such, the most effective remedies may also be different from one person to the next.
+As such, the most effective remedies may also differ from one person to the next.

 A doctor may prescribe synthetic corticosteroids to mimic similar effects exerted by the natural corticosteroids secreted by the adrenal cortex.
 However, you may want to discuss with your doctor the research on brain structure affected by steroid use before beginning any new medication.